 3. Be Equiped: You may need a course in aviation management if you want to boost your portfolio combined with degrees in other areas in the industry.

-4. Increase your Earning Potential: A diploma Aviation management gives you an opportunity to earn more, because most people don’t usually take this route, making the few people in the field receive high earnings.
+4. Increase your Earning Potential: A diploma aviation management gives you an opportunity to earn more, because most people don’t usually take this route, making the few people in the field receive high earnings.

-5. Jobs Opportunity and Career Advancement.
+5. Job Opportunities and Career Advancement.